 - Question 7 of 20

 An Amazon RDS PostgreSQL database is configured as Multi-AZ.
-You need to scale read performance.
+A solutions architect needs to scale read performance and the solution must be configured for high availability.
 What is the most cost-effective solution?CorrectIncorrect

 - Question 8 of 20